Planning Multiple Epidemic Interventions with Reinforcement Learning: Problem Formulation

 \subsection{The Agent \& Solution Strategies}

 The goal of the \textit{agent} is to find an optimal epidemic intervention plan that minimizes overall cost.
 While formulating epidemic planning as an MDP problem is straightforward, solving the MDP problem is not.
+We found that only Actor-Critic methods efficiently solve MDPs for planning epidemic interventions: analytical approaches do not extend beyond simple epidemiological models and tree search approaches suffer from inefficient sampling which require significant computational resources.

-\paragraph{Analytical Approaches.} In certain circumstances, an MDP with a continuous action space and a continuous state space can be solved via the partial derivatives of the Bellman Optimality Equation with respect to the action space \cite{bellman}.
-However, this requires us to analytically express the reward function as a function of the current state $s_t$ and action $a_t$, which would require an analytical solution of the ODE system.
+\paragraph{Analytical Approaches.} An MDP with a continuous action space and a continuous state space can sometimes be solved via the partial derivatives of the Bellman Optimality Equation with respect to the action space \cite{bellman}.
+This requires that the reward function be expressable as a closed-form function of the current state $s_t$ and action $a_t$, which in turn requires an analytical solution of the ODE system.
 An analytical solution may be possible when the ODE system is simple enough such as in the three-compartment SIR model of \cite{closed_sir}, but it is not possible in general.

-Dynamic programming approaches as well as Pontryagin’s maximum principle have also been used in the optimal control of epidemiological models in \cite{Perkins, Lemecha}.
-However, both of these approaches work only on simple models.
+Dynamic programming approaches as well as Pontryagin’s maximum principle have also been used in the optimal control of simple epidemiological models in \cite{Perkins, Lemecha}.

 \paragraph{Tree Search.}